 A Second War & The Search For A Personal Peace

-Kunstler moved to the Republic of Hungary where he began a new life selling household goods in Budapest.
+Kunstler moved to the restored Kingdom of Hungary where he began a new life selling household goods in Budapest.
 Little did Kunstler know that this was not the end of his odyssey, but the beginning of another one!
 A little over twenty years later, he along with almost all of Europe became involved in a Second World War.
 Kunstler joined the Hungarian Army, seeing service as a mobile courier in Ukraine.
 Lucky for him, that this service only lasted six months.
 He avoided the cataclysmic defeat that befell the Hungarian Army in southern Russia.
 Loss was something that he could not avoid though.
 Hungary along with Germany was defeated.
 Budapest was devastated and Soviet troops occupied Hungary.
 Kunstler was soon arrested and put in jail by the Communists.
 It seemed as though his luck had finally run out.
 Was Kunstler like so many other ethnic German men to be exiled and waste away performing hard labor in Siberia?
 This would likely have been his fate if he had not managed to escape from prison.
 Running westward for his life and toward his ethnic brethren, Kunstler made it to southern Germany.

 A man who had somehow survived two World Wars, lived under one empire, one republic and one dictatorship, finally found his place in a newly democratic western Germany.
 Kunstler had found a nation that he could call home, a nation created from the wreckage of war that would finally achieve a lasting peace.
 This might well be the most improbable part of Kunstler’s life.
 After forty-six years of upheaval and a life filled with surprises, he now settled down.
 The first forty-six years of his life had been anything but calm, yet he would go on to live a second life in peace.
 Kunstler became a tour guide at a hunting museum.
 A museum was probably the best place for Kunstler since he was truly a living relic.
 The places that he had once called home had now become communist Romania and Hungary, nations not at war with other nations, but at war within themselves.
 They would not last either.
 The iron curtain eventually fell and peace finally fell over all the nations East-Central Europe.
 Franz Kunstler lived to see and experience all of the 20th century’s violent, vengeful and finally peaceful iterations.